Search for Expert Witnesses

 By Kelly Wilbur, Esq.
 Accountants often serve as expert witnesses.
 Following is an example of a cross-examination of an accounting expert witness.
 This case involved an accounting expert testifying as in loan loss litigation resulting from the 2008 financial crisis and real estate development.
 The accounting expert witness in the following sample transcript is cross examined… read more

-According to SEAK’s 2021 Survey of Expert Witness Fees: The median hourly fee for file review/preparation for all experts responding is $400/hour.
+According to SEAK’s 2024 Expert Witness Fee Study: The median hourly fee for file review/preparation for all experts responding is $450/hour.
 The median hourly fee for depositions for all experts responding is $475/hour.
 The median hourly fee for testifying in court for all experts responding is $500/hour.
-66% of experts responding require retaining counsel… read more
+64% of experts responding require retaining counsel to… read more

 Postpartum Hemorrhage (PPH) Expert Witness: A Discussion of the Asymptomatic Yet Critically Ill Patient